seangupta1/m-ary-tree-labeling/README.md

 **Group Project**

 ## Overview
-This project addresses the problem of assigning integer labels to the vertices of an **m-ary tree** such that:
+This project addresses the problem of assigning integer labels to the vertices of an **m-ary tree** and assigning unique edge weights such that:

 1. Each edge weight equals the sum of the labels of its two endpoints.
 2. All edge weights are unique.